Broker Check

 7. Understand the concept of risk: All investments come with a certain level of risk, and it's important to understand the risks associated with different types of investments before investing your money.

-8. Start investing early: The earlier you start investing, the more time your money can grow.
+8. Start investing early: The earlier you start investing, the more time your money can potentially grow.
 Time is a powerful factor in investing, and starting early can make a big difference in the long run.

 9. Use a tax-advantaged account: Tax-advantaged accounts like IRAs and 401(k)s offer tax benefits that can help you maximize your investment returns.
 These accounts can also help you save for retirement.